-(d) Santander UK holds two frozen current accounts for two U.K. nationals who are designated by the U.S. under the SDGT sanctions program.
-The accounts held by each customer have been frozen since their designation and have remained frozen through the year ended December 31, 2016.
+(b) Santander UK holds two frozen current accounts for two U.K. nationals who are designated by the U.S. under the SDGT sanctions program.
+The accounts held by each customer have been frozen since their designation and have remained frozen through the year ended December 31, 2017.
 The accounts are in arrears (£1,844.73 in debit combined) and are currently being managed by Santander UK Collections & Recoveries department.
-Revenues and profits generated by Santander UK on these accounts in the year ended December 31, 2016 were negligible relative to the overall revenues and profits of Banco Santander SA.
+No revenues or profits were generated by Santander UK on these accounts in the year ended December 31, 2017."